csiro-wsn/tutedocs/OS/OS.2-First_Program.md

 The option '-r' lets you specify a runner, in this case we are using JLink to flash the Particle Argon.
 Make sure that the cables are connected properly.

-If flashing fails, refer to the end of tute 1 and follow instructions for installing runners / additional runners.
+If flashing fails, refer to the end of `OS.1-Getting Started` and follow instructions for installing runners / additional runners.

 ## **4.0 Sample**